blauwe-lucht/nexus-private-pypi-poc/README.md

 ansible-playbook playbook-nexus.yml -v
 ```

-For some reason the pypi repo is created incorrectly.
+For some reason the Nexus pypi repo is created incorrectly.
 It has created a proxy repo instead of a hosted repo.
 I haven't been able to figure out why, the Ansible code looks correct.
 For now we'll have to fix it manually: